script-fu/artbox/content/hub/feature-test/folder/Selection.md

 | **1.
 Auto commit** | The selection has to be committed before another selection can be made. | It makes drawing multiple areas snaggy. | An option to `Auto commit` when a selection is made |
 | **2.
 Fill Selection**   | New Feature | Workflow is faster and more like painting when a selection is auto filled | An option to `Fill selection` when a selection is made |
 | **3.
 Auto Deselect**   | New Feature  | Workflow is faster, select -> fill -> see -> select -> fill | An option to `Auto deselect` when a selection is made, used after an auto fill has been done |

-## MR Description (Adapted to Table Concepts)

-This MR improves the painting experience by introducing new features that allow polygonal block in painting.

 ### Changes